DLR-RM/BPNN/README.md

 Please see the docstrings of the functions for more information.
 Examples of a full training and evaluation can be found in `scripts/bpnn/`.

+### Kronecker-Factored Optimal Curvature

+To use the curvatures, please follow the steps of the [official curvature library] where this curvature implementation is forked from.
+K-FOC can be used the same as K-FAC.
+Additionally, `src/bpnn/utils.py` includes `compute_curvature` which contains the loop to compute the curvature for a model over a dataset.

 ## Project Organization